joebailey26/CDA404-Web-Technologies/Report/Documentation/README.md

 The website can be accessed live [here](https://web-tech-report.firebaseapp.com/).

+The GitHub repository for this website can be accessed [here](https://github.com/joebailey26/CDA404-Web-Technologies/tree/master/Report).

 ## Background

 A lot of people, particularly teenagers are interested in Conspiracy Theories.
 However, they can only source information on either YouTube or Wikipedia.